 Both the 1953 and 1954 Buick Skylark have earned a place in automotive history as some of the most dramatically styled production cars of their time.
 Unlike the previous Skylark, the 1954 Skylark convertible was based on the Series 60 Century platform rather than the Roadmaster.
 The 1954 Century and Skylark both used the same 122-inch wheelbase chassis as well.
 The professionally restored chassis of this Skylark is finished in gloss black.
 What separated the Skylark from the Special was the 322 CI Nailhead OHV V-8 engine producing 200 HP at 4,100 RPM.
 This Skylark has a detailed engine compartment.
 A Dynaflow automatic transmission puts power to the rear wheels.
 The body of the 1954 Skylark was based on the Century, but a new radically tapered rear deck was grafted to it.
 The new rear deck features large chrome-plated fins with straight horizontal lines at their top edges.
 The rear quarters have wide arched wheel openings that include the iconic red-painted inner wells.
 Although the top body line is straighter than in 1953, the bright lower-body molding drops down dramatically toward the lower front of the wheel opening.
 The front fenders are specific to the Skylark and have wide arched wheel openings like the rear, also with red-painted inner wells.
 This Skylark has all standard features, including chrome wire wheels with wide whitewall tires and power brakes, steering, seat, top, antenna and windows.
 This Skylark is one of only 836 produced for 1954.

 More info: Listing has ended.
-Search on eBay for similar 1954 Buick Skylark
+Click to search on eBay for similar 1954 Buick Skylark (Affiliate link)

 Seller's other items: classicautoshowplace